HamzaWajid1/HamzaWajid1/README.md

 ---

 ## 👨‍💻 About Me
-I'm an **entry-level Machine Learning Engineer** passionate about developing and deploying AI applications using **RAG, LLMs, and multi-agent systems**.
-I have hands-on experience in building production-ready AI solutions including legal clause retrieval systems, image generation platforms, and NLP models.
+I am passionate about developing and deploying AI applications and have hands-on experience in building production-ready AI solutions.

-I specialize in **Python, PyTorch, and modern AI frameworks**, and I love turning complex data problems into actionable AI solutions.